nikodunk/blog/_writing/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - Routing is _not_ shared in order to feel native: React Router for web, React Navigation for mobile
 - Tailwind as a shared styling language over React & React Native (thanks to twrnc)
 - Git monorepo with web/mobile/api.
-- Jest e2e tests with Puppeteer for "critical path" flows (apply, login, transfer, etc) enforced by CI.
+- Cypress e2e tests for "critical path" flows (apply, login, transfer, etc) enforced by CI.
 - As little logic as possible is done on the frontends.
 Business logic, utilities, permissions, etc are moved to the backend where it is safer and automatically shared.

 ## The stack pt 2: All-Javascript API